Significance, operating principles & state of development of autonomous driving

 It’s not possible to predict with 100 percent reliability when autonomous driving in Germany and other countries will become an everyday reality.
 MOIA's goal is to develop an autonomous ridepooling system in Hamburg by 2025.
 This should then also be applicable to other locations.
 To this end, we work closely with our partner Volkswagen Commercial Vehicles.
 VWCV is providing the ID.
 Buzz AD, the right vehicle for the job.

 Until 2025, intensive test drives will be implemented under real conditions with and without passengers - initially with safety drivers, in order to be able to optimally test the operational processes of an automated ridepooling service.
 In 2023, it is planned to test the ID.Buzz AD for the first time on the streets of Hamburg with VWCV.
-This will be followed by the first autonomous rides with a closed user group from the beginning of 2024.
+This will be followed by the first autonomous rides with a closed user group in 2024.

 At MOIA, we are working to automate all processes so that the autonomous driving experience works best for you - from your request via the MOIA app, to boarding, to arriving at your destination.